Music

 • Students are permitted two attempts to complete each exam.
 A second attempt must take place at the beginning of the second session.
 If the second attempt is unsuccessful, the department will recommend termination of the student's program.

-• Complete GER300H at U of T or its equivalent from another university, with a minimum grade of B+; or
+• Complete a 300-level language course at U of T or its equivalent from another university, with a minimum grade of B+; or

-• Pass a proficiency exam set by the Division.
+• Pass a proficiency exam set by the relevant subdivision or Graduate Department of Music; or

 • Complete a 400-level language course at U of T or its equivalent from another university, with a minimum grade of B+; or

-• Pass a proficiency exam set by the Division; or
+• Pass a proficiency exam set by the relevant subdivision or Graduate Department of Music; or

 • Pass an exam in another graduate unit by arrangement through the Graduate Department of Music.